Shkyrockett/Primer/Specifications/Programming/Interesting.md

 This is a collection of interesting and clever code snippets to simply solve complex issues.

-### Process every line segment of an open point chain, excluding end to start.
+## Process every line segment of an open point chain, excluding end to start

-For an open polygon, the number of connecting segments is ![][n-1], or one less than the number of points in the collection.
+For an open polygon, the number of connecting segments is $n-1$, or one less than the number of points in the collection.
 So you can start your index at one, then subtract one to get the zero point, and use the current index as the next point for the side.

 ```c#
 if (points.Count < 1)